callanmurphy/Big-Fun-React-Site/README.md

 ## Details

+### Login
-The site features two types of accounts: users and admins.
+Big Fun features two types of accounts: users and admins.
-Visiting the site will take you to the login page, where you can sign in with user or admin credentials.
+Visiting the site will take you to the Login page, where you can sign in with user or admin credentials.
+If you don't yet have an account, select the "Create account" hyperlink at the bottom of the login page - this will take you to the Create Account page.

+### Create Account
+Using an alphanumeric username and a password that matches the confirm password field, you can sign up for an account - which will redirect you back to login.
+Instead, you can also click the "Have an account?" hyperlink at the bottom of the page to return to login at any time.

 ## Dependencies